 Medical malpractice laws are designed to protect a patient’s right to pursue compensation after injuries that are the result of negligence.
 However, malpractice suits are typically very complex and expensive to win.
 Victims must also adhere to strict filing deadlines (known as statutes of limitations), which vary from state to state.
 In Kentucky, medical malpractice lawsuits must be filed within one year of the medical error in question, or within one year of learning of your injuries / diagnosis.
 This is why it is important to obtain the assistance of a personal injury lawyer who has experience in medical malpractice.

-The medical malpractice team at Charles W. Miller & Associates can put over 22 years of combined experience on your side to help you determine if your medical malpractice or healthcare negligence claim should be pursued.
+The medical malpractice lawyers in Louisville at Charles W. Miller & Associates can put over 22 years of combined experience on your side to help you determine if your medical malpractice or healthcare negligence claim should be pursued.

-Our firm vigorously investigates and pursues claims for personal injuries and wrongful death resulting from:
+Our personal injury law firm vigorously investigates and pursues claims for personal injuries and wrongful death resulting from:

 - Inappropriate or dangerous treatment practices